Heart Kent: Station split - the early years

 As required by the Home Office to end simulcasting on FM and AM, in March 1989, Invicta Radio became Invicta FM and a sister station, Coast AM began broadcasting on Invicta's AM frequencies.
 Whilst the company name remained Invicta Sound plc, the expanding operation started to become known as the Invicta Radio Group.

+Soon afterwards, separate breakfast shows were broadcast to the following areas: